pconrad-fb/restructured-dreams/source/rest/tables.rst

 Table directive
 ^^^^^^^^^^^^^^^

-The ``table`` directive lets you give a table a title and lets you specify things like cell alignment and column widths.
+The ``table`` directive gives a table a title and lets you specify things like cell alignment and column widths.

 Example: